Armored Heart: L'Odeur de l'Amour

 by TheOldGuard

-They weren’t quite sure why Ishi had insisted they should know that.
+They weren’t quite sure why Ishara had insisted they should know that.
 Oh, Lanri’s parents were farmers through and through, and it was obvious that knowing a thing or two about their business would earn them their favor.
 They just didn’t understand why it mattered.
 They didn’t need to like them.

-Then, to the nearest tavern, to see if they were there, or had been recently.
+Then, the nearest tavern, to see if they were there, or had been recently.
 They had, but the tavernkeep didn’t know where they were right that moment.

 The last place they’d thought to check was the mercenary company that had provided guards for Lanri’s travels.
 There, they had been told that the parents had just left, and were probably heading home.

-So, now they were going back there again, hoping that Shala would grant them the mercy of finally catching up with them.
-When they turned the last bend in the path, they were relieved to see smoke billowing from the chimney of the couple’s rented shack.
-It was an unpleasant, dank looking thing.
-A moldy roof of thatch above shabby walls that looked barely adequate to hold out the wind, let alone the rain.
-Thankfully, they wouldn’t have to put up with it much longer.
+So, now they were going back there again, hoping that Shala grant them the mercy of finally catching up with them.
+When they turned the last bend in the path, they were relieved to see smoke billowing from the chimney of their rented shack.

-The shack had a small patio with a pair of rocking chairs overlooking the plot of land they were responsible for, and a stable attached to one side, from which they could hear a few goats fussing about all that concerns goats.
+The shack had a small patio with a pair of rocking chairs overlooking the plot of land they were responsible for, and a stable attached to one side, from which they could hear a few goats fussing about whatever concerns goats.
 They stepped onto the deck, cringing as the planks groaned underfoot, then stepped up to the door, and knocked.

 There were hushed whispers on the other side for a few seconds, before a man opened the door.
-Dark-skinned with brown eyes and long, gray hair tied into a ponytail, he was unmistakably his daughter’s father.
+Dark skinned with brown eyes and long, gray hair tied into a ponytail, he was unmistakably his daughter’s father.

 “Are you Batal of Bodrin?”
 Mischief asked the man.